Kung Fu (1972 TV series): Soundtrack

 The music for the opening and closing titles, as well as the incidental music, was composed by Jim Helms.

-The series associate producer (later producer) Alex Beaton selected him after listening to several composer demos when the pilot was in development.
-Helms, a guitarist and arranger, scored the pilot with a team of only eleven musicians.
+Series associate producer (later producer) Alex Beaton selected him after listening to several composer demonstration tapes when the pilot was in development.
+Helms, a guitarist and arranger, scored the pilot with a team of only 11 musicians.
 The result was mostly atmospheric instead of melodic, with a koto as the predominant instrument.
-This score did not include "Caine's Theme," which was added when the series began airing in 1972, in the opening and closing titles.
-That signature theme had two unusual characteristics: through the first season it was revised and re-recorded several times, and the sound palette comprised about 19 musicians per session only.
-Even if half of them were string players, woodwinds, keyboard, and percussion were always more prominent.
+This score did not include "Caine's Theme", which was added when the series began airing in 1972, in the opening and closing titles.
+That signature theme had two unusual characteristics; through the first season, it was revised and re-recorded several times, and the sound palette comprised about 19 musicians per session only.
+Even if half of them were string players, the woodwinds, keyboard, and percussion sounds were always more prominent.

-The flute themes were performed by Sheridon Stokes on alto recorder, since the type of bamboo flute featured in the series wasn't chromatic and was deemed impractical for scoring purposes.
+The flute themes were performed by Sheridon Stokes on an alto recorder, since the type of bamboo flute featured in the series was not chromatic and was deemed impractical for scoring purposes.
 The constant presence of a harpsichord played by Mike Lang helped to set the series in the 19th century.
-The percussion instruments included a waterphone, Chinese tom-toms, Chinese opera bells, woodblocks, and antique Chinese "Dharma bells" (Asian nested bells).
-The percussionist Emil Richards collected over 90 of them and used them often for microtonal glisses.
+The percussion instruments included a waterphone, Chinese tom-toms, Chinese opera bells, woodblocks, and antique Chinese "dharma bells" (Asian nested bells).
+Percussionist Emil Richards collected over 90 of them and used them often for microtonal glisses.
 Everything resulted in an Eastern-Western combination that was unique in American television.
-Variety referred to Helms' work as "especially interesting… sensitive… a decided asset."
+Variety referred to Helms' work as "especially interesting... sensitive... a decided asset."